 Full travel details are available from Transport for London.

-Baroness Thatcher's family has asked well-wishers to consider making a donation to the Royal Hospital Chelsea, rather than giving flowers.
+Baroness Thatcher's family asked well-wishers to consider making a donation to the Royal Hospital Chelsea, rather than giving flowers.